szabado/mssh/README.md

 # mssh

-A tool for running multiple commands and ssh jobs in parallel, and easily collecting the results.
-This tool is based on Square's [tool of the same name](https://github.com/square/mssh) but is written in Go instead of Ruby.
+A tool for running commands over multiple servers via SSH in parallel, and easily collecting the results.
+This tool is based on
+Square's [mssh](https://github.com/square/mssh) but is written in Go instead of Ruby.

 ## Usage

 ```
-A tool for running multiple commands and ssh jobs in parallel, and easily collecting the results

 Usage:
   mssh [command] [flags]